-A child in a rear-facing child restraint can be seriously injured or killed if the passenger frontal airbag inflates.
+A child in a rear-facing child restraint can be seriously injured or killed if the front outboard passenger frontal airbag inflates.
 This is because the back of the rear-facing child restraint would be very close to the inflating airbag.
-A child in a forward-facing child restraint can be seriously injured or killed if the passenger frontal airbag inflates and the passenger seat is in a forward position.
+A child in a forward-facing child restraint can be seriously injured or killed if the front outboard passenger frontal airbag inflates and the passenger seat is in a forward position.

-Even if the passenger sensing system has turned off the passenger frontal airbag, no system is fail-safe.
-No one can guarantee that an airbag will not inflate under some unusual circumstance, even though the airbag is off.
+Even if the passenger sensing system has turned off the front outboard passenger airbag(s), no system is fail-safe.
+No one can guarantee that an airbag will not inflate under some unusual circumstance, even though the airbag(s) are off.

-Secure rear-facing child restraints in a rear seat, even if the airbag is off.
+Secure rear-facing child restraints in a rear seat, even if the airbag(s) are off.
 If you secure a forward-facing child restraint in the front outboard passenger seat, always move the seat as far back as it will go.
 It is better to secure the child restraint in a rear seat.

-The passenger sensing system is designed to turn off the front outboard passenger frontal airbag if:
+The passenger sensing system is designed to turn off the front outboard passenger airbag and knee airbag if: